jmkidd/callmito/README.md

 to a depth of 5,000 using DownsampleSam from GATK.

 ## Step 4: Call mitochondrial variation using Mutect2
-Variants are called from the standard and rotated BAM using mitochondrial mode of Mutect2.
+Variants are called from the standard and rotated BAM using the mitochondrial mode of Mutect2.
 The following options are used: --mitochondria-mode --max-reads-per-alignment-start 75 --max-mnp-distance 0 --annotation StrandBiasBySample

 Filters are applied to each of the resulting VCF files using GATK FilterMutectCalls --mitochondria-mode